zaiisao/Documentation/en/cloud-recording/cloud_recording_merge_files.md

 ## Prerequisites

-Server: Physical or virtual

-System:
+Recommended systems for transcoding:

 - Ubuntu 14.04 and later x64
 - CentOS 6.5 and later (7.0 recommended) x64

-Programming language: Python 2.7 and later
+To run the script, you need to install Python 2, version 2.7 or later.

 ### File preparation

 - Use Agora Cloud Recording to generate the audio and/or video files.
-- Download the files to your local server.
 The transcoding will fail if any of the recorded files is missing.
+- The recorded files are stored in an accessible directory.

 ## Transcoding steps

 ### 1. Get the merging script

-Download the [Agora Audio & Video File Merging](https://download.agora.io/acrsdk/release/Agora_Cloud_Recording_Tools_v1.0.0.7_20190929-1569690666_807.tar.gz) script and decompress it.
-Find `convert.py` in the `tools` folder.
+Download the [Agora Audio & Video File Merging](https://download.agora.io/acrsdk/release/Agora_Cloud_Recording_Tools_v1.0.0.7_20191009-1570616811_830.tar.gz) script and decompress it.
+Find `ffmpeg.tar.gz` and `convert.py`.
+Decompress `ffmpeg.tar.gz`, and make sure it is in the same directory as `convert.py.`

 ### 2. Execute the Audio & Video File Merging script